orfeotoolbox/let-it-snow/README.md

 ## Motivation

-Code to generate CES Neige products on Theia platforms
+Code to generate the snow cover extent product on Theia platform.

 ## Installation